REHolt/Garage-Door-Controller/README.md

 I want to make changes.
 Also, I included "Host Name" programming for easy identification on the network.

-The Android App was writen using the MIT App Inventor available on-line at: http://ai2.appinventor.mit.edu/ You will need to edit the Web URL under the Blocks section to replace "Your Device IP" with the actual IP address of your garage door device.
+The Android App was writen using the MIT App Inventor available on-line at: http://ai2.appinventor.mit.edu/ You will need to import the .aia file above and edit the Web URL under the Blocks section to replace "Your Device IP" with the actual IP address of your garage door device.